hyperledger/bevel/platforms/hyperledger-indy/images/README.md

 For more information, see [Documentation](./indy-cli/README.md)

 ### indy-key-mgmt
-Docker image for indy key management, which generates identity crypto generation into Vault or on terminal output a in json format.
+Docker image for indy key management, which generates identity crypto and stores it into Vault or displays it onto the terminal in json format.
 For more information, see [Documentation](./indy-key-mgmt/README.md)
 ### indy-node
 Docker image of an Indy node (runs using a Steward identity)